 UN envoy: Liberation of Mosul 'imminent,' IS days numbered

-The U.N. envoy for Iraq says the liberation of Mosul "is imminent" and the days of the Islamic State extremist groups self-declared caliphate "are numbered."
-But Jan Kubis told the Security Council on Monday that despite progress fighting remains "a tremendous challenge," with IS fighters increasingly using civilians as human shields.
+The liberation of the northern Iraqi city of Mosul "is imminent" and the days of the Islamic State extremist group's self-declared caliphate "are numbered," the U.N. envoy for Iraq said Monday.
+But Jan Kubis told the Security Council that despite progress, fighting remains "a tremendous challenge" because IS fighters are increasingly using civilians as human shields in "a last-gasp effort that reveals little more than the inherent inhuman barbarity of the terrorists."

 Discussions